Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

-Gumballs and Dungeons is a mobile video game that blends the styles of a RPG dungeon crawler with those of a roguelike game.
-In less technical terms, the mage lets you explore randomly-generated dungeons and fight monsters while upgrading your collectible Gumball warriors.
+Gumballs & Dungeons is a mobile video game that blends the styles of an RPG dungeon-crawler with those of a rogue-like game.
+In less technical terms, the mage lets you explore randomly generated dungeons and fight monsters while upgrading your collectible Gumball warriors.

 That's the premise—now how does the title hold up?